How to Setup a Terraria Linux Server

 sudo yum install unzip

-Terraria has a server configuration file that you can edit with options such as automatic world creation, server passwords, difficulty, and other options.
-Create a copy of the default file so you have something to revert back to if you run into problems:
+Terraria can be set up with a server configuration file that you can edit with options such as automatic world creation, server passwords, difficulty, and other options .
+You can create a basic server configuration file now to configure your server before it launches.

-Create a new server configuration file for yourself.
-The options below will automatically create and serve
+The options below will automatically create and serve the world

 1 2 3 4